home / mcp / context7 mcp server

 }

-If you already know the exact library you want, specify its Context7 ID to skip library matching and go straight to documentation.
+If you know the exact library you want, specify its Context7 ID in your prompt to bypass the library-matching step and go straight to the relevant docs.